designstem/projects/colorblindness/index.md

 - ~Three dimensions of color (color space models)~
 - ~Color contrast and color harmony theory~
 - ~Design rules for creating color palettes~
+### List needs to be changed to buttons, leading to the separate learning stations.

 -